nonJerry/VeraBot/README.md

 <br>
 **VeraBot** manages the awarding of a role for membership-only content. <br>
 For this it uses OCR to verify the valid access with a sent screenshot.
+This bot is only available for the VTuber fanserver network.

 ## Getting started